manuelJung/redux-ruleset/docs/advancedConcepts/context.md

 addRule({
   id: 'DOUBLE_FIRST_MONSTER_DAMAGE',
   target: 'PLAYER_DAMAGE',
-  addWhen: function* (next, getState, context) {
+  addWhen: function* (next, {getState, context}) {
     const monsterId = yield next('SPAWN_MONSTER', action => action.meta.id)
-    context.setContext('monsterId', monsterId)
+    context.set('monsterId', monsterId)
     return 'ADD_RULE'
   },
-  condition: (action, getState, context) => context.getContext('monsterId') === action.meta.monsterId,
+  condition: (action, {getState, context}) => context.get('monsterId') === action.meta.monsterId,
-  consequnce: ({action}) => ({...action, payload: action.payload*2})
+  consequnce: action => ({...action, payload: action.payload*2})
 })
 ```

 The context can be used to transport information between each saga, consequence or condition.
 But you can only set the context in sagas.
 If you try to set a context in a condition or consequence an error will be thrown.

-The saga has a really interesting behaviour.
+The context has a really interesting behaviour.
 If you recreate your rule your context will also be reset.
 If you readd your rule then only the context that you created within your *addUntil* saga will be reset.
 The context from your *addWhen* saga will stay untouched.
 That way the context always stays idempotent.